lu-sd/personal_blog/src/content/posts/11-balancedBinaryTree.md

 }
 ```

 Missing Link Assignment: In the recursive calls insertBst(bst.left, val) and insertBst(bst.right, val), the result of the recursive call (which is potentially a new node) is returned, but not linked back to the bst.
-This means that your function will not properly insert the new value into the BST.
+This means that your function will not properly insert the new value into the BST.So that's the importance of reference.

 257: Give all paths of a Binary tree,form root to leaf in any order